kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 ## Formative Assignments (40% of final grade)

 Over the duration of the course, there will be four formative assignment that will help you reinforce the concepts that you are exploring in the lessons.
-Theses assignments are:
+These assignments are:

 - Assignment 1: Reading a Technical Design Doc (Due: 16 January, 2023)
 - Assignment 2: Internship Cover Letter (Due: 30 January, 2023)